arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/CloudTrail.md

 - Export CloudTrail logs into
 	- [[CloudWatch#Logs|CloudWatch Logs]]
 	- [[Simple Storage Service (S3)|S3]] (encrypted by default using **SSE-S3**)

+> Modifications to log files can be detected by enabling **Log File Validation** on the logging bucket

 ## Event Types
 #### Management Events